 On a hot Western Sydney’s day, the interior is a great place to cool off after a hard morning session of pushing your kidlets on the swings!

-Sapphires has a kids menu, clean toilets, high chairs, plenty of room to park a pram and a cake cabinet full of very cute cupcakes – oh and they will even cater for little ones birthday party!
+Daily Break has a tasty menu, clean toilets, high chairs, plenty of room to park a pram and a cake cabinet full of very cute cupcakes and delicious homemade cakes.
+Another top kid friendly cafe in the west!

 Whilst technically this café is located in the lower Blue Mountains, you still need to head through Western Sydney to get to it!